LogoLogo

 • DevExpress only provides trials on their current product offering, so you may have to acquire the license prior to downloading an older version if that's required to build the suite.

-4. Install nuget.exe and ensure that it is in your PATH variable NuGet Install
+4. Install nuget.exe and ensure that it is in your PATH variable

 5. Add OSPSuite.Core as a nuget source using the following command

-nuget sources add -name ospsuite-core -source https://ci.appveyor.com/nuget/ospsuite-core
+nuget sources add -name OSP-GitHub-Packages -source https://nuget.pkg.github.com/Open-Systems-Pharmacology/index.json

 Building and Running